EffectOrientedProgramming/book/Chapters/04_Initialization.md

         Dough()
 ```

-In ZIO all managed Effects are contained in ZIO objects, and all Effectful functions return a ZIO object.
+In ZIO, all managed Effects are contained in ZIO objects, and all functions that run Effects return a ZIO object.

 Looking at the code from the inside out, the `defer` block executes the `printLine` Effect by calling `.run`, but does *not* call `.run` for `Dough`.
 `defer` always produces an Effect, so the result of the `defer` block is an Effect that produces `Dough`.